 The hallowed halls of education may be sticklers for tradition in some ways, but many institutions and professors are now embracing technology.
 Although these general guidelines are helpful in evaluating price points, it's worth checking in with yours before you buy a new laptop to find out if any specific software is typically used or recommended for your courses.
 Choosing something compatible will make life so much easier.

-In the end, a budget of $600 is going to be enough to get a good laptop that will serve the vast majority of students extremely well.
+In the end, a budget of $500 is going to be more than enough to get a good laptop that will serve the vast majority of students extremely well.
 Think about size and weight for portability, a good screen, and an SSD if you can.
-If you want to, you could easily spend $1,000, but you shouldn't exceed that amount unless your major requires powerful hardware.
+If you want to, you could easily spend $800, but you shouldn't exceed that amount unless your major requires powerful hardware or you must have a Mac.

 What are your needs for a college computer?
 Are you happy with a past university computer purchase?
 Let us know in the comments below, and be sure to check out all of our Back-to-School resources.